acgetchell/mundus-atrox/src/journals/fourth.md

 ![Dwarf and his horseless carriage](images/dwarf-horseless-carriage.png)

-"Hallooooo!" he yells, seemingly friendly.
+> "Hallooooo!" he yells, seemingly friendly.

-"Hello", replies *Orky*.
+> "Hello", replies *Orky*.

-After establishing that he was relatively friendly, the party asks a few questions.
+After establishing that he was miner around these parts, the party asks a few questions.

-On the strange clockwork scavengers.
+On the strange mechanical scavengers.

-"Oh, avoid the *Clockwork Horrors* if you can."
+> "Oh, avoid the *Clockwork Horrors* if you can."

-"But what do they want?"
+> "But what do they want?"

-"No one knows, but best not to get in their way."
+> "No one knows, but best not to get in their way if you can help it."

-"What's *Old Owl Well*?"
+> "What's *Old Owl Well*?"

-"Oh, an ancient tower.
-Be careful, there's been *Undead* spotted around there."
+> "Oh, an ancient tower.
+Be careful, there's *Undead* been spotted around there."

-After a few more shouts the party continues on.

-The party makes camp on the hillside as the wind picks up.
+After a few more shouts the party continues, finally making camp on a hillside as the wind picks up.

 And that's when the Orc war-band attacks!